BTIP2023/pgc-perf-opt/README.md

 # pgc-perf-optimization
-A project to benchmark the performance of bioinformatics workflows according to CPU vulnerability and linear algebra libraries.
+A project to benchmark the performance of bioinformatics workflows according to the status of Spectre/Meltdown patches and the choice of linear algebra libraries.